Master of Fine Arts in Documentary

 - Submit a statement of creative intent.

-Statement of creative intent and portfolio must be submitted at
+Statement of creative intent and portfolio must be submitted within the online application.

 Letters of recommendation should be emailed to email@example.com or sent via mail to: